jrlanglois/jrlanglois.github.io/_posts/2025-12-23-first-note.md

 ### Rules are Flexible...
 Sometimes Too Flexible

 JUCE itself occasionally bends its own conventions — the graphics module is split into multiple files to speed up compilation, for example.
-That's perfectly fine for the framework maintainers, but it sends a mixed signal to kitchen visitors: should we follow this approach in our own dishes?
-There's no "official” way for users to do it, so consistency relies on experience and judgement.
+That's perfectly fine for the framework maintainers, but it sends a mixed signal to kitchen visitors: can we even follow this approach with our own dishes?
+There's no real way for users to do that, so consistency relies on experience and judgement.

 ### Implicit Expectations